AdobeDocs/marketo.it-IT/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/rescheduling-an-entire-program-from-the-schedule-view.md

    ![](assets/image2014-9-23-15-3a15-3a18.png)

 1. Seleziona il menu a discesa Azione evento.
-Scegliere **[!UICONTROL Riprogramma voci]**.
+Scegli **[!UICONTROL Reschedule Entries]**.

    ![](assets/image2014-9-23-15-3a15-3a53.png)

-1. Selezionate una voce di ancoraggio.
+1. Selezionare un [!UICONTROL Anchor Entry].
 In base a questo spostamento, tutte le altre voci si sposteranno insieme a esso.

    ![](assets/image2014-9-23-15-3a18-3a23.png)

-1. Scegli la nuova data di inizio.
+1. Scegli la data [!UICONTROL New Start].

    ![](assets/image2014-9-23-15-3a18-3a37.png)

-1. Fare clic su **[!UICONTROL Riprogramma]**.
+1. Fai clic su **[!UICONTROL Reschedule]**.

    ![](assets/image2014-9-23-15-3a18-3a54.png)